 Board considering share buyback programme to close wide discount as part of capital allocation strategy Since we published our last note on JLEN six months ago, share prices amongst alternative investment trusts - including the renewable energy infrastructure sector - have plummeted.
-Higher interest rates appear to have increased concerns around the availability and cost of financing, and investors seemed concerned about downward pressure on NAVs.
+Higher interest rates have increased concerns around the availability and cost of financing, and investors seemed concerned about downward pressure on NAVs.
+The fundamental growth story for the sector and JLEN remains as strong as ever, however, and is completely at odds with its current discount to NAV of 20.2% at 24 November 2023.

 JLEN's board has set out its approach to capital allocation, which includes consideration of share buybacks where prudent to do so.
-It will consider whether a buyback programme presents a good investment opportunity as well as being NAV accretive.
+We consider that the current share price significantly undervalues the company, and a buyback programme could present a good investment opportunity as well as being NAV accretive (although we are mindful of not shrinking the size of the company too much).
 We explore the factors impacting NAV in detail below, beginning with discount rates.